trustosas/LMS/README.md

 # LMS

-A Learning Management System (LMS) built with a Python backend and a TypeScript (React) frontend.
+A Library Management System (LMS) built with a Python backend and a TypeScript (React) frontend.

 ## Project Structure